kbouck/cheatsheets/data/data.md

-This cheatsheet groups common actions across various data tools.
-Commands are only included here if they can be expressed as relatively simple one-liners.
+A comparison of common tasks across various data tools.
+This page should exclude commands that are too verbose or not expressible as one-liners.

 # view